debukgit/SimpleVisibility/README.md

 - Optional AutoUpdate mechanism added ( activate it in the addon preferences )

 Updated to 1.1.1
 - Changed Behaviour for Global Viewport Visibility (screen icon).
-Now always set to true, not to interfere.
+Now always set to visible, not to interfere.